 Our marketing efforts in support of our business operations are organized around the needs, trends and characteristics of our existing and prospective customer base.
 Our deep relationship with existing customers fosters continuous feedback and critical data analysis, thereby allowing us to develop and refine marketing programs that drive adoption across multiple customer segments.
 We have a global team, spread across key geographies that is focused on marketing our brand, products and services to executives responsible for the digital channel and consumer service operations of their organization.
+The global team is committed to marketing in a common voice, but is focused on delivering localized campaigns depending on the region.
 Our main focus is on the automotive, financial services, retail, technology, telecommunications, and travel/hospitality industries.
-Our integrated marketing strategy is focused on driving demand, building customer and consumer advocacy, driving adoption of our LiveEngage platform, and supporting key areas of business, especially large enterprise, but including small business, international and the channel.
-We aim to achieve this by delivering high-touch, small group events for senior executives, to educate them on messaging and the transformational ways that digital communication can help their business.
-We also market our software via high-level thought leadership campaigns, industry event participation, personalized lead generation campaigns to reach potential and existing customers using mediums such as paid and organic search, direct email and mail, industry- and category-specific tradeshows and events, and telemarketing.
+Our integrated marketing strategy is focused on driving demand, building customer and consumer advocacy, driving adoption of our LiveEngage platform, and supporting key areas of business including small business, international and the channel.
+We aim to achieve this by delivering high-level thought leadership campaigns, industry event participation, personalized lead generation campaigns to reach potential and existing customers using mediums such as paid and organic search, direct email and mail, industry- and category-specific tradeshows and events, and telemarketing.

 Our marketing strategy also encompasses a strategic communications approach that integrates public relations, social media, and analyst/influencer relations.
 We are focused on using those channels to communicate our brand value, to those key stakeholders, to increase overall brand and technology awareness.
-Communications seek to highlight key customer success stories, and promote executive thought leadership via contributed content, speaking opportunities and press interviews, to raise LivePerson's profile and reinforce our position as an industry leader.
+Communications seeks to highlight key customer success stories, and promote executive thought leadership via contributed content, speaking opportunities and press interviews, to raise LivePerson's profile and reinforce our position as an industry leader.